 Emergency calls can be made without having to unlock your phone.
-Generally they are made to existing contacts that have been designated as ICE or Emergency contacts.
+Generally, they are made to existing contacts that have been designated as ICE (In Case of Emergency) or Emergency contacts.

 To Make an Emergency Call

 - 1. Wake up the phone. - 2.
 In the lower left corner, swipe up from the phone icon.